LonghornRacingElectric/magic_moment_method/README.md

     engine/
-        used to solve for a specific state and set of car parameters further documentation on this process is up and coming # TODO: robert, kieran, and nathaniel
+        used to solve for a specific state and set of car parameters further documentation on this process is up and coming

     vehicle_params/
-        different default sets of car parameters, individual parameters can be modified during sweeps
+        different sets of car parameters, these static parameters can be modified during sweeps

     magic_moment_man.py
-        used to sweep different parameter & state sets, exports into csv file running this file will update analysis/MMM.csv
+        used to sweep different parameter & state sets, exports data to csv file running this script will update analysis/MMM.csv

     analysis/
         used to analyze data exported to csv file in jupyter notebooks for easy data analysis

     tests/
-        used to verify engine functionality doesn't change on pullrequests unless allowed
+        used to verify engine functionality doesn't change on pull requests unless approved

     helpers/
-        various helper methods and classes used by other modulus
+        various helper methods and classes used by other modules